 Marriage also grants benefits when it comes to property ownership.
-If one of the spouses were to pass away, the property would be able to pass onto the other without any tax consequences.
+If one of the spouses were to pass away, the property would be able to pass onto the other without any federal estate tax consequences.

 In a previous blog, we referenced protecting surviving spouses from a drop in income.
 Different steps can be taken to maximize social security benefits for surviving spouses.
 It all depends on a client’s individual needs, so as a financial professional you can help guide them in the right direction.

 Another way to help with retirement planning is making sure your clients have a life insurance plan.
 Having a life insurance plan will help protect your client by making sure the surviving spouse has a tax-free benefit to help replace any potential lost social security income.

 Lastly, having an annuity with a joint income option would provide a source of protected lifetime income that would last for the remainder of the life of the survivor.
 Social security, life insurance, and annuities are three ways you can help your clients diversify their income stream.
 Educate your LGBTQ+ clients on these potential benefits to help with their retirement planning.